Marking the one-year milestone of Boston Creates

 Designed to fund permanent public art in municipal construction projects, the Percent for Art Program will have a FY18 budget of $1.7 million dollars.
 The Jamaica Plain Branch of the Boston Public Library was the first project announced under this program, with a call for artists issued in May 2017.
 This will be followed closely by a call for artists at the Dudley Square Branch Library as part of the building’s upcoming renovation.Demonstrated Support for Local Artists

 Goal 2 of the Boston Creates plan called for keeping artists in Boston, through investments in individual artists, making City government more accessible to artists and by pursuing opportunities for artist housing.
 To this end, a series of grants for artists were introduced including: the Boston Opportunity Fund, a monthly grant program for individual artists for specific needs; a fellowship program offering individual unrestricted grants to provide artists the resources they need to dedicate their time to their work; and a series of matched savings grants and professional development workshops to artists in Boston.
 To date, more than $150,000 has been granted to over 80 individual artists.
-Additionally, in March, the Mayor appointed an Artist Resource Manager to serve as a liaison to local artists.Addressing Space Issues
+Additionally, in March, the former Mayor appointed an Artist Resource Manager to serve as a liaison to local artists.Addressing Space Issues

 Performance and rehearsal spaces continue to be a challenge for artists and arts organizations.
 In the upcoming weeks, the Boston Planning and Development Agency will release the Performing Arts Facilities Assessment, commissioned in response to the Boston Creates process, detailing the supply and demand for performing arts rehearsal and performance space.
 In the short term, the City of Boston debuted the Alternative Space Pilot Program, which collaborates with local companies and organizations including AT&T and Mass Eye & Ear to provide free rehearsal space to several organizations.Expanding Boston AIR